darx-sh/d1/README.md

 This is our first attempt to build a BaaS.
-It uses a customized Javascript runtime build for db.
+It uses a customized Javascript runtime built for database.

 This project is not maintained anymore.

 We are working on a new version of Darx.